MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/08-perform-data-analysis-in-power-bi-desktop.md

 1. Select the **Sales Analysis.pbix** file, and then select **Open**.

-	*If prompted to replace the dataset, select **Replace it**.*
+	*If prompted to replace the semantic model, select **Replace it**.*

-*This method will create a report and a dataset.
-We will only use the dataset to create a new report in this exercise.
-This same process could be done with an existing dataset from a different report instead of uploading new.
+*This method will create a report and a semantic model.
+We will only use the semantic model to create a new report in this exercise.
+This same process could be done with an existing semantic model from a different report instead of uploading new.
 Also, if you aren't using the report, workspace best practices suggest you delete the unnecessary file.*

 ## **Create the report**

-In this task, you'll create a live connection to the Power BI dataset created in the last task, and then create a new **Sales Exploration** report.
+In this task, you'll create a live connection to the Power BI semantic model created in the last task, and then create a new **Sales Exploration** report.

 1. Open Power BI Desktop.